abacusmodeling/abacus-develop/doc/input-main.md

 - dft_functional<a id="dft-functional"></a>
     - *Type*: String
     - *Description*: In our package, the XC functional can either be set explicitly using the dft_functional keyword as explained below, or set implicitly according to the XC functional information read from pseudopotential file.
-The user should ensure that the XC functional set in the INPUT file and the pseudopotential file are consistent. **Currently only LDA and GGA are supported.**
+The user should ensure that the XC functional set in the INPUT file and the pseudopotential file are consistent.
+If more than one element is present in the system, make sure all of pseudopotentials have the same XC functional. **Currently only LDA and GGA are supported.**

         To be specific, we briefly explain the format of the pseudopotential file and the key information it contains.
 There are a few lines in Si’s GGA pseudopotential file Si_ONCV_PBE-1.0.upf:
         ```